Comments allow your visitors to provide feedback to your articles.

 - Close comments after a set time.

-Note: Most small business websites will disable comments and use a contact form for feedback
+Note: Most small business websites will disable comments (not allow) and use a contact form for feedback

 Comment Spam Management